Imprint Data Protection

 f) Right to data portability

-(1) the processing is based on consent in accordance with Article 6 (1) (a) EU GDPR or Article 9 (2) (a) EU GDPR or on a contract in accordance with Article 6 (1) (b) EU GDPR is based and
+(1) the processing is based on consent pursuant to Art.
+6 (1) (a) EU GDPR or Art.
+9 (2) (a) EU GDPR or on a contract pursuant to Art.
+6 (1) (b) EU GDPR and

-g) Right to object
+g) Right of objection

 h) Right to revoke the declaration of consent under data protection law

-i) Right to complain to the data protection supervisory authority
+i) Right to lodge a complaint with the data protection supervisory authority

 https://www.bfdi.bund.de/DE/Infothek/Anschrift_Links/anschrift_links-node.html